Salley, South Carolina

 Salley is a town in Aiken County, South Carolina, United States.
 The population was 398 at the 2010 census.
 It is part of the Augusta, Georgia metropolitan area.

 Salley is known for hosting the Chitlin Strut, a town-wide festival, every November.

 History

+In 1735, the town was settled as John's Town by Swiss-German families who were given land grants by King George II.
+On December 19, 1887, it was renamed to Salley in honor of Dempsey Salley, a South Carolina Legislative member.

 The Salley Historic District was listed on the National Register of Historic Places in 2000.

-Salley elected Ladonna Hall as mayor on November 5, 2019.
-Mayor Hall was the first African American and first Woman elected to this position in the town's history.
-The incumbent Mayor unsuccessfully challenged those results.
+Salley elected LaDonna Hall as mayor on November 5, 2019.
+Mayor Hall was the first Black American and the first woman elected to this position in the town's history.
+The incumbent mayor unsuccessfully challenged those results.